Ketamine vs Neridronate for CRPS

-Finding the right treatment for CRPS is a difficult journey for patients outside Italy, dealing with Ketamine and other heavy drugs, where Neridronate is not available.
+Finding the right treatment for CRPS is a difficult journey for patients outside Italy, where Neridronate is not available.
 It’s also difficult for patients to understand what is best for their health on the long term, due to the lack of informations on this specific condition.
 Here is a breakdown of Ketamine vs Neridronate in the treatment of CRPS/RSD.

 It is no secret that in the lack of an official therapy plan validated in Countries outside of Italy, palliative pain management is advertised as the only choice for the care of this condition.